GoogleChrome/web.dev/src/site/content/en/blog/app-shortcuts/index.md

 ### name

-The `name` property is the human-readable label for the app shortcut when displayed to the user.
+The human-readable label for the app shortcut when displayed to the user.

 ### short_name (optional)

-The `short_name` property is the same as `name`, except it is used where space may be limited.
+The human-readable label used where space is limited.
 It is recommended that you provide it, even though it's optional.

 ### description (optional)

-The `description` property is the human-readable purpose for the app shortcut.
+The human-readable purpose for the app shortcut.
 It is not used at the time of writing.

 ### url

-The `url` property is the URL that is opened when a user activates the app shortcut.
+The URL opened when a user activates the app shortcut.
 This URL must exist within the scope of the web app manifest.
 If it is a relative URL, the base URL will be the URL of the web app manifest.

 ### icons (optional)

-The `icons` property is an array of image resource objects.
+An array of image resource objects.
 Each object must include the `src` and a `sizes` property.
 The `type` of image is optional.

 SVG files are not supported at the time of writing, use PNG instead.

-If you prefer to adjust your icons for pixel-perfection, provide icons in increments of 48dp.
+If you want pixel-perfect icons, provide them in increments of 48dp.
 Otherwise, it is recommended that you use a 192x192 pixels icon.